Mock Server API Definition

 DEFINE API

-The mock.define() method configures HTTP routes.
+The mock.method method configures HTTP routes.
 The following snippet illustrates the simplest route definition possible.
 Mock Server translates the path strings to regular expressions, used internally to match incoming requests.
 Query strings are not considered when performing these matches, for example "GET /" would match the following route, as would "GET /?user=bob".

 res.send("Hello world");